Colegio de Contadores de Chile

 • SMO 6: Investigation and Discipline

 The CCCH is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members and has established and implemented I&D procedures accordingly.
-In addition, the Financial Market Commission (CMF) has responsibility for the I&D of audit firms registered in the Registry of External Auditors (RAE) and individual professionals registered in the register of auditors and account inspectors (RICAE).
+In addition, the Financial Market Commission (CMF) has responsibility for the I&D of audit firms registered in the Registry of External Auditors (RAE) and individual professionals registered in the Register of Auditors and Account Inspectors (RICAE).

 I&D procedures that meet the SMO 6 benchmark are foundational to maintaining public trust and confidence in the profession.
-CCCH's system continues to have gaps since its last Action Plan update in 2019.
-It is strongly recommended that it invest time and resources in strengthening its procedures.
-CCCH is encouraged to connect with other PAOs in the region that have overcome similar obstacles to learn from them.
-At a minimum, the CCCH should communicate if and how it is planning to address the needed improvements in this area where it is legally capable.
-Secondly, IFAC has previously urged CCCH to consider its role regarding SMO 6 at the jurisdictional level and provide more details and information about its plans either to recommend and support the implementation of I&D processes in line with the SMO 6 requirements to CMF; or to promote a unified national system that can investigate and discipline all professional accountants while being in line with SMO 6.
+CCCH's system has continued to have areas for improvement since its last Action Plan update in 2019.
+It is strongly recommended to invest time and resources in strengthening its procedures.
+CCCH is encouraged to connect with other PAOs in the region who have overcome similar obstacles to learn from them.
+At a minimum, the CCCH should communicate if and how it plans to address the needed improvements in this area where it is legally capable.

 Current Status: Consider